ToniLMM/Blog-Robotica-Movil/README.md

 The second algorithm consists of a 4 state machine: 'FORWARD', 'BACK', 'TURN', 'SPIRAL'.
 This algorithm starts with a increasing spiral until the laser detects an obstacle.
 When the vacuum detects an obstacle goes back (state 'BACK') and immediately rotates with a random angle (state 'TURN').
 After that the robot continues on its way in a straight line (state 'FORWARD') until it detects an obstacle again where the loop repeats indefinitely.
 In summary, it is a reactive code as requested in practice.

-This is the state 'SPIRAL'
+This is the state 'SPIRAL':
 ```python
 if current_state == RobotState.SPIRAL: